get-convex/convex-backend/crates/fivetran_destination/docs/overview.md

 # Convex {% typeBadge connector="convex_destination" /%} {% availabilityBadge connector="convex_destination" /%}

-[Convex](https://convex.dev) is the open-source backend for application builders.
+[Convex](https://convex.dev) is an all-in-one backend platform with thoughtful, product-centric APIs for application builders.
-An all-in-one platform with thoughtful, product-centric APIs.

 Note that Convex can also be set up as a [source](/docs/databases/convex)